Yeangel Montero: Promotion to the first team

 After a stunning 2017 season with the clubs U-20 team, where he scored 20 goals and made 9 assists, becoming the topscorer of the team and helping them winning the U-20 championship in Venezuela, he signed his first professional deal with the club and was promoted into the first team squad for the 2018 season.

 Montero got his official debut for Atlético Venezuela on 24 February 2018 against Aragua FC in the Venezuelan Primera División.
 He started on the bench, before coming on as a substitute for Cristian Alessandrini in the half time.
 He made a total of 12 league appearances in that season and scored four goals.

 In 2019, Montero had a loan spell at Estudiantes Caracas, where he played seven league game for the team, before returning to Atlético Venezuela for the 2020 season.
 In 2020, Montero played six league games for Atlético Venezuela.

 Later career

 On 4 March 2021, Montero joined Carabobo.
 On 19 January 2022, Montero moved to Monagas.
 In June 2022, he joined fellow league club UCV.
 In February 2023, Montero moved to Mineros de Guayana.

 In January 2024, Montero joined Zamora.

+In January 2026, he moved to Maltese Premier League club Naxxar Lions.